 Firefighting involves vigorous and skilled physical work and continuous training, as well as handling emergency and life-or-death situations.
 In addition to fighting fires and rescuing citizens from burning buildings, firefighters also:

-- Work with citizens to promote fire prevention.
+- work with citizens to promote fire prevention,

-- Provide emergency medical care - both first responder and paramedic.
+- provide emergency medical care (both first responder and paramedic),

-- Perform water rescue.
+- perform water rescue,

-- Protect the environment from hazardous material incidents.
+- protect the environment from hazardous material incidents,

-You are invited to explore a challenging career opportunity in one of the most progressive fire departments in California.
+Explore a challenging career opportunity in one of the most progressive fire departments in California.
 The following opportunities can be accomplished as a firefighter with the Stockton Fire Department.

-As a Firefighter, become part of an ever-growing, advanced Emergency Medical System provided to our community.
+As a firefighter, become part of an ever-growing, advanced Emergency Medical System provided to our community.

 Hazardous Materials Team

-As a Firefighter, become a Haz-Mat Technician or Specialist providing Hazardous Materials mitigation and awareness for our community.
+Become a Haz-Mat Technician or Specialist providing Hazardous Materials mitigation and awareness for our community.

 Water Rescue Team

-As a Firefighter, become Swift Water Rescue or Dive Rescue Certified and provide water safety on the waterways surrounding our community.
+Become Swift Water Rescue or Dive Rescue Certified and provide water safety on the waterways surrounding our community.